-The Farnsley-Moremen House stands as a breathtaking testament to the rich history of agriculture along the Ohio River.
-Built circa 1837 by Gabriel Farnsley, this red brick Kentucky “I-House” boasts a two-story Greek Revival portico and an incredible river view.
+The Farnsley-Moremen House (built circa 1837) stands as a breathtaking testament to the rich history of agriculture along the Ohio River.
+Gabriel Farnsley was the first owner/occupant of this red brick Kentucky “I-House” which boasts a two-story Greek Revival portico and an incredible river view.
 Home to Gabriel Farnsley from 1837 until his death in 1849, the house became home to the Moremen family in 1862.
-The Moremen family maintained ownership of the house until they sold it to Jefferson County Fiscal Court in 1988.
+The Moremen family maintained ownership of the house until they sold it to Jefferson County Fiscal Court in 1989.

-The striking façade of the house must have attracted the attention of the many travelers moving by steamer, keelboat, or flatboat on the 19th century superhighway called the Ohio River.
-While Gabriel Farnsley occupied the house, there is good documentary evidence he took in boarders for additional income.In 1988, Jefferson County purchased the house and the 4.5-acre surrounding tract from Moremen family descendants for purposes of restoration and preservation.
-The house’s history as the center of a large 19th century farming operation with a riverboat landing made it especially attractive as a focus for understanding and appreciating the role river agriculture played in the development of our country.
+The striking façade of the house must have attracted the attention of the many travelers moving by steamboat on the 19th century superhighway called the Ohio River.
+While Gabriel Farnsley occupied the house, there is good documentary evidence he took in boarders for additional income .In 1989, Jefferson County purchased the house and the 4.5-acre surrounding tract from Moremen family descendants for purposes of restoration and preservation.
+The house’s history as the center of a large 19th century farming operation with a riverboat landing made it especially attractive as a focus for understanding and appreciating the role river played in the development of our country.
 Furthermore, the house became a source of community pride, a center for education, and a retreat that allows people to enjoy an incredible natural setting.

 By the 1980s, the once proud farm residence had been reduced to only a fraction of its former self.
 The portico was nearly gone.
 Its roof was supported by telephone poles.
 The trim and shutters had not been painted in years.
 The landmark that had served as a beacon to river traffic in the previous century was not even visible from the water because of the overgrowth of brush around it.